toth12/let-them-speak-toth/src/assets/files/essays/essay-9.md

 <div class="divider">* * *</div>

 The victims’ words above are a warning; any representation of their collective suffering cannot lead to the homogenization or schematization of their traumatic past; neither can it efface the voice of the real individual.

-On the contrary, the representation of collective suffering has to be informed by duality: it has to bring forward <i>both</i> the individual and the collective.[[4](#fn-4)] This necessary duality is an ethical imperative that translates into a concrete task; in rendering pieces of the collective suffering in the form of testimonial fragments, both the collective and the individual nature of memory fragments have to be included.
+On the contrary, the representation of collective suffering has to be informed by duality: it has to bring forward <i>both</i> the individual and the collective.[[4](#fn-4)]

-In practice, the ethical imperative of dual representation means that decontextualized memory fragments representing the pieces of the collective suffering have to be told by the victims themselves.
-As the reader can see, this is accomplished with the help of modern technology in this edition of testimonies.
-In the [Fragments](/tree) section, upon clicking on a fragment, you can read the testimonial fragment in its original textual context.
-More importantly, you can also hear the voice of the survivor and watch the testimony section in which a given piece of the collective suffering is recounted.
+In practice, this means that the pieces of the collective suffering have to be told by the victims themselves.
+Here, this is accomplished with the help of modern technology.
+In the [Fragments](/tree) section, upon clicking on a memory fragment, you can read that fragment in its original textual context.
+More importantly, you can also hear the voice of the survivor.

-On the one hand, the voice and the face of the person who was there have the authenticity of a subjective and highly traumatic experience.
-They convey the suffering in the past and offer a palpable representation of an emotional experience from the past to the modern reader.
+On the one hand, the voice and the face of the person <i>who was there</i> have the authenticity of a subjective and highly traumatic experience.
+They convey the suffering in the past and offer a palpable representation of an emotional experience.

 On the other hand, by reading, listening or watching a given piece of the collective experience as part of a person’s narration, you can explore some possible historical contexts in which that piece could take shape.
 In this way, individual suffering becomes the context of the collective suffering; you can explore when and where a given piece of the collective suffering came about and how a real human felt about it.

-At the same time, the necessary dual representation of collective suffering is also attained by another measure taken in this publication.
-This is the rendering of <i>multiple</i> memory fragments that together form a piece of the collective suffering.
-The multiplicity of similar fragments makes recurrence tangible and expresses the fact that they could have been the experience of any victim, including the Voiceless.
-The multiplicity of similar fragments concurrently documents the certainty of subjective mental and emotional experiences and highlights their heterogeneity.

-The ethically informed representation explained above, however, does not  answer the last question I will address here: what can words, voices, and video images recorded well after the fact say about emotional realities from the remote past?
+But what can words, voices, and video images recorded well after the Holocaust say about emotional realities from the remote past?
+This is the last question I will address.

 ## <a href="essay-10">Click here to continue</a>